Avaray/lora-keywords-finder/README.md

 - It only works with models that are available on [CivitAI](https://civitai.com/models).
 - It only returns the keywords if author specified them in the model description.
 - It saves the keywords on disk after fetching them for the first time.
-- If CivitAI API is down, you won't get any keywords.
+- If CivitAI API is down, you won't get any new keywords.
 - I'm planning to add more features in the future.